• Skip to primary navigation

 Instructions

-In a wok or a large saute pan, add 1-2 Tbsp vegetable oil and red curry paste, saute over medium heat for 1 minute until the curry paste starts to sizzle.
+In a wok or a large saute pan, add 1-2 tablespoon vegetable oil and red curry paste, saute over medium heat for 1 minute until the curry paste starts to sizzle.
 Deglaze with ¼ cup coconut milk or stock and stir to combine, then add sugar and stir to dissolve.
 Keep stirring until the mixture is thickened and oil starts bubbling around the edges of the curry paste.

 Add chicken and stir until the pieces are well separated, then add the remaining coconut milk or stock.
 Stir until chicken is 80% done.